-This article guides foreigners in the process of land acquisition in Bali, helps to consider which land certificates to choose, and what to take into account if choosing the real estate, and drafting the agreements.
+What is the process of land acquisition in Bali, which land certificates to choose, and what you need to keep in mind when selecting real estate and drafting agreements in Bali?

-According to the Agrarian Law No 5/1960 the following permanent titles can be issued in relation to the real estate:
+According to the Agrarian Law No 5/1960, the following land titles are available in Bali:

-HGB allows certificate holder to build on the land.
-This is a suitable certificate in the case of planning to construct and own buildings in Bali.
+HGB allows the certificate holder to build on the land and is a suitable certificate if you plan to construct and own buildings in Bali.

 A HGB title can be issued to:

 - foreign-owned companies (including 100% foreign-owned PT PMAs)

 The validity of an HGB certificate can be up to 30 years with up to 20 years extension.
 It may be renewed for another 30 years after the official extension period has expired.

 You can sell, exchange, and mortgage your HGB.
 Note that in case a PT PMA is selling land with HGB certificate to a local person, this new owner can convert it to Hak Milik.
 Hak Milik, also known as freehold, is the highest right of ownership but can be held only by Indonesian individuals.